 This Agreement is entered into between the Board of Directors of the San Juan Island School District No. 149, hereinafter called the "Board" or "District" and the San Juan Education Association, hereinafter called the "Association".

-Effective: September 1, 2016 through August 31, 2017
+Effective: September 1, 2017 through August 31, 2018

-Table of Contents
+Contents